stephenwade/festival/README.md

    - `FESTIVAL_AZURE_STORAGE_ACCOUNT`: The name of the Azure storage account for the media.
    - `FESTIVAL_AZURE_STORAGE_KEY`: The access key for the Azure storage account.
-1. Run `npm run build` to build the site for production.
+1. Run `pnpm build` to build the site for production.
-1. Run `npm run deploy` to deploy both the site and the media.
+1. Run `pnpm deploy` to deploy both the site and the media.
-   You can also run `npm run deploy:site` to deploy only the site, or `npm run deploy:media` to deploy only the media.
+   You can also run `pnpm deploy:site` to deploy only the site, or `pnpm deploy:media` to deploy only the media.